abyanmajid/thorfinn/README.md

 ---

-Novus is a simple, framework-agnostic, Go-extensible auth server with everything you need to secure your applications:
+Novus is a simple, framework-agnostic, Go-extensible auth server that has everything you need to secure your applications:

 - Multiple providers: Credentials, OAuth2, WebAuthn (Passkeys).
 - Two-factor authentication: TOTPs via Authenticator Apps, Email, and SMS